 We are not being asked to assign for the open bite here.
 Instead, we need to assign the external cause code, which is a secondary code that can be found in Chapter 20, External causes of morbidity.
 This code explains the cause of the injury.

 Locate and Verify

-Looking in the ICD-10-CM External Cause of Injuries Index, see Bite, dog W54.0.
+Looking in the ICD-10-CM External Cause of Injuries Index, see Bite, bitten by, dog W54.0.

 Verified in the Tabular, W54.0 refers to Bitten by dog.
 However, this code is unreportable, because it requires a 7th character.

 W54.0XXA should be assigned to show it is an initial encounter and the patient is receiving active treatment.

 If this were a subsequent encounter, “D” would be the 7th character provided; a sequela would be reported with “S” as the 7th character.

 Coding Guidelines for External Causes

 According to the ICD-10-CM coding guidelines, external cause codes are used to identify the cause, intent, place where the patient was when injured, patient’s status, and activity being performed at the time.